seriaati/embed-fixer/README.md

 [**Bot invitation link**](https://discord.com/oauth2/authorize?client_id=770144963735453696)

+Available as both a user and server app.
+When installed as a user app, you can right click a message to fix its embed or extract its media.

 As we know, social media embeds on Discord are bad:

 - Pixiv embeds don't show the full artwork